MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Building Robust Ensembles via Margin Boosting. [[paper]](https://arxiv.org/abs/2206.03362) [[code]](https://github.com/zdhNarsil/margin-boosting)
+  - Dinghuai Zhang, Hongyang Zhang, Aaron Courville, Yoshua Bengio, Pradeep Ravikumar, Arun Sai Suggala. *ICML 2022*
+  - Key Word: Adversarial Robustness; Boosting.
+  - <details><summary>Digest</summary> In the context of adversarial robustness, a single model does not usually have enough power to defend against all possible adversarial attacks, and as a result, has sub-optimal robustness.
+Consequently, an emerging line of work has focused on learning an ensemble of neural networks to defend against adversarial attacks.
+In this work, we take a principled approach towards building robust ensembles.
+We view this problem from the perspective of margin-boosting and develop an algorithm for learning an ensemble with maximum margin.

 - Adversarial Unlearning: Reducing Confidence Along Adversarial Directions. [[paper]](https://arxiv.org/abs/2206.01367) [[code]](https://github.com/ars22/RCAD-regularizer)
   - Amrith Setlur, Benjamin Eysenbach, Virginia Smith, Sergey Levine. **
   - Key Word: Adversarial Training; Entropy Maximization.